swap-nil7/GSoC-Proposal/README.md

 # GSoC-Proposal
-GSoC proposal for GNU Radio
+My proposal for Google Summer of Code 2018 with GNU Radio.
+Proposal can be viewed at https://swap-nil7.github.io/gsoc-proposal.pdf.